apache/directory-studio/README.md

 ### Publish

+After successful vote we can publish the artifacts

+* Release artifacts in Nexus
-After successful vote the content of `target` can be committed as-is to https://dist.apache.org/repos/dist/release/directory/studio.
+* Commit distribution packages to https://dist.apache.org/repos/dist/release/directory/studio, the content of `dist/target` can be used as-is.

+Wait 24h for mirror rsync.

 #### Update site